Jonathan Milner issues Open Letter to shareholders of Abcam plc

 Vote to support my plan for value creation

-Once again, for the sake of all stakeholders, I implore shareholders to elect me to the position of Executive Chairman and vote for the proposals outlined below.
-I can support and constructively challenge the current management team, lead the Board appropriately and increase value for all shareholders.
+I implore shareholders to not be misled by the entrenched Board and elect me to the position of Executive Chairman and vote for the proposals outlined below.

 The proposals include: